KenKundert/vdiff/README.rst

 Options
 -------

+-v, --vim        Use vim (rather than default).
--g, --gui          Using gvim (rather than vim).
+-g, --gvim       Use gvim (rather than default).
+-f, --force      Edit the files even if they are the same.
+-q, --quiet      Issue only error messages.
--h, --help         Show this help message and exit.
+-h, --help       Print this helpful message.

 Relevant Key Mappings